Annual Campaign Manager

-Milwaukee’s Grammy Award-winning Florentine Opera Company seeks a dynamic and goal-oriented individual to help increase contributed income from individual gifts, corporate sponsorships, foundation and government grants, and active participation in the United Performing Arts Fund.
-Other core duties include the management of an annual fundraising gala and a variety of cultivation and stewardship events that connect the community as investors in great opera, on stage and in the community.
+Milwaukee’s Grammy Award-winning Florentine Opera Company seeks a dynamic and goal-oriented individual to increase contributed income from individual gifts, corporate sponsorships, and foundation and government grants.
+Supporting active participation in the United Performing Arts Fund activities also falls to this team member.
+Other core duties include working on fundraising, cultivation and stewardship events that connect the community as investors in great opera, on stage, and in the community.
+Download the job description here.

 - Maintain the Company’s Grants & Reports calendar and research and identify new sources of funding.

-- Oversee the staff that processes contributions, acknowledgment letters, customer profile updates and mailing lists.
+- Oversee processes managing contributions, acknowledgment letters, customer profile updates, call reports, and mailing lists.
 Attend Archtics User meetings and training sessions to promote database best practices.

 - Monitor and maintain accurate donor listings and sponsorship recognition.